Fifth UN Conference on the LDCs (UNLDC-V)

 The Conference is expected to undertake a comprehensive review and appraisal of the implementation of the IPoA in each LDC, as well as at the sub-regional, regional and national levels.
 It will also share best practices, lessons learned and constraints encountered and come up with a comprehensive 10-year strategy for enabling LDCs to graduate from the category and meet the SDGs, building on a solid foundation of national ownership and leadership and a reinvigorated global partnership for LDCs’ sustainable development.

-At the national level, all LDCs are expected to report on progress in the implementation of the Istanbul Programme of Action in their country (See letter of the High Representative to the Permanent Representatives of LDCs to the UN).
+At the national level, all LDCs are expected to report on progress in the IPOA implementation in their country (See letter of the High Representative to the Permanent Representatives of LDCs to the UN).
 Guidelines for the preparation of these national reports have been prepared by OHRLLS and provided to all LDCs (See guidelines in English and French).
-The UN country teams in the LDCs have been asked to extend their support as appropriate to the national level preparations (See letter to the UN Resident Coordinators in the LDCs)
+The UN country teams in the LDCs have been asked to extend their support as appropriate to the national level preparations (See letter to the UN Resident Coordinators in the LDCs).
+The main findings from the national reports will feed into the regional reviews and finally into the new Programme of Action.
+The reports should be result-oriented, analytical and forward looking and include views of government, local government representatives, civil society, the private sector and academia.
+The network of existing LDC National Focal Points will play a key role in the preparation of the national reports.
+To see the national reports as they are submitted by LDCs to UN-OHRLLS, please click here.

-At the regional level, two preparatory review meetings are envisaged, one for Africa and one for the Asia-Pacific region involving LDCs and their development partners.
+At the regional level, two preparatory review meetings are being planned, one for Africa and one for the Asia-Pacific region, involving all LDCs and their development partners.
 These meetings are expected to take place during the first half of 2020.

-At the 52nd session of the ECA Commission, in March 2019, the African Ministers adopted a decision in which they requested ECA, in collaboration with OHRLLS, to organize an African Regional Review Meeting in 2020, in preparation for the Fifth UN Conference on LDCs.
+At the 52nd session of the ECA Commission, in March 2019, the African Ministers adopted a decision in which they requested ECA, in collaboration with UN-OHRLLS, to organize an African Regional Review Meeting in early 2020, in preparation for UNLDC-V.

-Preparations at the national, sub-regional, regional, global levels and pre-conference events as well as contributions from the private sector, CSO and parliamentarians will provide evidence-based inputs for the outcome of the LDC V Conference.
+Preparations at the national, sub-regional, regional, global levels and pre-conference events as well as contributions from the private sector, CSO and parliamentarians will provide evidence-based inputs for the outcome of UNLDC-V.